CS2103AUG2016-W11-C2/main/docs/UserGuide.md

 #### Saving the data

-Agendum saves its state into the hard disk automatically after any command that changes the data.<br>
-There is no need to save manually.
+Agendum saves its data into the specified data storage location, or by default it saves into `todolist.xml`.
+This saving automatically happens whenever the task list is changed; There is no need to save manually.

 &nbsp;